initxlab/ngd-api/README.md

 - initxlab/ngd-api-server - Your Business Context and Operations standalone API server.
 - initxlab/ngd-api-client - Frontend requests entrypoint.
 Testing zone.
 No GUI attached.

-Your Frontend App can be of any Javascript Framework (Webpack Encore, React, VueJs, NuxtJS etc..) or any Mobile technology.
+Your Frontend App can be of any Javascript Framework (Webpack Encore, React, VueJs, NuxtJS etc..) or Mobile technology.

 ## Compliance (Work in progress)
 - PHP8 native #Annotations for API Resources & Operations descriptions